The Ultimate Guide to WordPress as an Enterprise-Level Solution

 This is not the case at all when it comes to other platforms.
 When performing SEO audits on new sites before a redesign, Dave sees the opposite results for websites built on legacy systems such as Drupal, Joomla, PHP Nuke, etc. Additionally, some of these open-source solutions do face significant security issues and long wait times between new versions, making WordPress the clear winner in safety and updates.
 As Adam mentioned earlier, you just need to make sure you’re taking the necessary precautions to use WordPress properly.

 In addition to using secure passwords, you can harden WordPress further by following Vital’s WordPress Best Practices:

-- Follow the Principle of Least Privileges and maintain only 1 administrator level user.
-Only give users enough permissions to get their jobs done.
+- Follow the Principle of Least Privileges and maintain only one administrator level user; only give other users enough permissions to get their jobs done.

 - Restrict admin access to a whitelist of IPs or ban IPs geographically

 - Add a firewall to block common code attacks

 - Add brute-force protection to block bots trying to guess your password